 Recently, Bernie Sanders won in the Nevada primary because again, people wanted someone who was not part of the swamp.
 You may say that Bernie Sanders, a career politician, is part of the swamp but I say that he is not.
 We need only look at the 2016 DNC primary to know that he is not part of the swamp.
-People in his party(aka, swamp) did everything short of shooting him to keep him from getting the nomination.
+People in his party(aka, part of the swamp) did everything short of shooting him to keep him from getting the nomination.
 In fact, then DNC Chair Debbie Wasserman Schultz resigned her position after it was found out that the party was working with the Clinton campaign against Sanders, oh and then she conveniently and immediately went on to chair Hillary’s campaign.
 You may disagree with a lot of Bernie Sander’s positions, but a swamp creature he is not.

 People want a change and it is not a change from one party to another, they want a change from being led by people who put their political parties ahead of us, the American people that they have sworn to represent.